in

 Then there are also amenities such as tile floors or carpeting that can take on hundreds or even thousands of dollars onto your total bill.
 Read more about our guide on the different types of carpet here.

-If the intention is to pay someone for their services, the industry standard to keep in mind for such as undertaking is that cost for the materials would typically range from $5 to $7 per square foot for a screened-in porch.
+If the intention is to pay someone for their services, the industry standard to keep in mind for such an undertaking is that the cost for the materials would typically range from $5 to $7 per square foot for a screened-in porch.

 A typical porch has around 200 square feet in measurement.
-Excluding labor costs, it would go up to $1500 to about $2400 on the high end.
+Excluding labor costs, a screened-in room conversion like this would go from $1500 to about $2500 on the high end.

-If you’re considering the cost of adding windows on, it can tack on an extra $500 to $2,000 per opening, depending on the kind and quality of materials that you would opt to have for the new room.
+If you’re considering the cost of adding windows, it can tack on an extra $500 to $2,000 per opening, depending on the kind and quality of materials that you would opt to have for the new room.

 Realistically speaking, including labor costs and depending on square footage, you can expect a range of anywhere from $5,000 to $20,000 and upwards for the creation of a new construction room from the ground up.